 Mary Frances Ruth Gaede is far too much of a mouthful for everyday use, so it's just Franny.
 I grew up in the southwest, learning how to get sunburned in no more than 15 minutes.
 I attended the University of Arizona for most of my undergrad in History, finishing up at University of Texas at Austin.
 I loved Russian history and took two years of Russian language that I'm trying to keep with a daily dose of Duolingo.
 I stayed in Austin to complete my Master of Science in Information Studies, with a focus on digital libraries.
 There, I became fascinated with technology and startups and learned to love breakfast tacos.

-These days, I live in Eugene, Oregon with my partner and fur-creature and serve as University of Oregon Libraries' Head of Digital Scholarship Services.
+These days, I live in Eugene, Oregon with my partner and two adorable kittens and serve as University of Oregon Libraries' Head of Digital Scholarship Services.